cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

     V- reassess the handcrafted preprocessing parameters
     V- reassess the handcrafted parameter ranges for optimization

-    - ERROR when running with docker. from conda to docker, publish in dockerhub, add profiles to config file V- update nextflow to latest stable version
+    V- ERROR when running with docker. from conda to docker, publish in dockerhub, add profiles to config file V- update nextflow to latest stable version
         V- make a python package in conda
         V- try to put the scripts into a bin
         V- Kris meeting: the problem was with the docker entrypoint inside the dockerfile.
 For future reference, use just a python environment inside the docker image.
     - try the pipeline on HPC with a 100 trials for optimization, with apptainer pulling from dockerhub
     - make histogram of you p-values!
 To see if the distribution is alright.
-    - make the pipeline graph
+    V- make the pipeline graph
     - make documentation
     - meet with Pavie, to look over the code
         - CLAHE not working for local peaks?